-Using keywords in your domain name give you a strong competitive advantage over your competitors.
-Having your keywords in your domain name can increase click through rates on search engine listings and paid ads as well as make it easier to Using your keywords in get keyword rich descriptive inbound links.
+Using keywords in your domain name gives you a strong competitive advantage over your competitors.
+Having your keywords in your domain name can increase click through rates on search engine listings and paid ads as well as make it easier to using your keywords in get keyword rich descriptive inbound links.

-Avoid buying long, and confusing domain names.
+Avoid buying long and confusing domain names.
 May people separate the words in their domain names using dashes or hyphen.
-In the past the domain name itself was a significant ranking factor but now search engines have advanced it is not very significant factor anymore.
+In the past the domain name itself was a significant ranking factor but now with advanced search engines, it is not a significant factor anymore.

-Keep two to three words in your domain name it will be more memorable.
-Some of the most memorable web sites do a great job of branding by creating their own word.
-Few examples are eBay, Yahoo!, Expedia, Slashdot, Fark, Wikipedia, Google...
+Keep two to three words in your domain name − it will be more memorable.
+Some of the most memorable websites do a great job of branding by creating their own words.
+Examples include eBay, Yahoo!, Expedia, Slashdot, Fark, Wikipedia, Google...

 You should be able to say it over the telephone once and the other person should know how to spell it and they should know what you sell.
 If you can do that AND work keywords in there, good for you.
 If you can't, skip the keywords.

 You can divide your domain into many sub domains based on your requirement.
-If you are doing multiple business using the same domain then its worth to use sub domain for every business.
-Following are examples of sub domains
+If you are doing multiple business using the same domain, then it would be useful to have sub-domains for every business.
+Following are examples of some sub-domains −

-You must have seen http://www.google.com as a main domain but google has created many subdomains based on their business.
-Few of them are as follows:
+You must have seen google.com as a main domain but google has created many subdomains based on their business.
+Some of them are as follows −

-This way you can present your different business sections in a very good segregated way.
-This is not a big thing to create a sub domain.
-If you already have registered a domain your registrar will provide you a way to create your sub domains.
+This way, you can present your different business sections in a very good segregated way.
+It is not a big thing to create a sub-domains.
+If you already have registered a domain, then your registrar will provide you a way to create sub-domains.
 You may need to talk to your registrar for more detail.

 Web - Site Construction

-Now you are ready for a web site construction.
-Before proceeding ahead you have to take many factors into consideration.
-I can not list out each and everything but I have described major factors in this tutorial which will help you to have a better web site:
+Now you are ready for a website construction.
+Before proceeding further, you have to take many factors into consideration.
+I cannot list out each and everything but I have described the major factors in this tutorial which will help you to have a better website −

-This totally depends on your business and nature of your web site.
-Here is a list of pages that you might want to create for your web site.
+What you would have on your website totally depends on your business and the nature of your website.
+Here is a list of pages that you might want to create for your website.

 Finally, make your site useful and interesting for your customers.
-Your site visitors are your customers and they should find each and every thing they are looking for.
-Customer satisfaction should be prime concern.
+Your site visitors are your customers and they should find each and everything they are looking for.
+Customer satisfaction should be your prime concern.

-Here are few points which can help you to design a better web site:
+In this section, we have listed out a few points which can help you to design a better website −

-Design a site to keep required performance in your mind.
-If you are designing database driven web site then lot of effort has to put to design good database schemas.
+Design a site to keep required performance in mind.
+If you are designing database driven website then lot of effort has to put to design good database schemas.